preciousbata/Cardio_clf/README.md

 ## Technologies Used
   * Python as the programming language
   * Scikit Learn for machine learning models
-  * Azure for cloud deployment
+  * Heroku for cloud deployment

 ## Prerequisites